sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 		- none

 	Chris Crider
+		- none

 # PWM Hybrid Synth Weekly Progress Report
 # Report date: 2024-12-12

 ## Last Week (time in hours)
 	Team Review
 	 - last progress report!
-		-Completed the Assembly of the PCB
+		- Completed the Assembly of the PCB
-		-Completed all testing for the PCB
+		- Completed all testing for the PCB
-		-Created Case for PCB
+		- Created Case for PCB
-		-Created and in the process of finalizing the Presentation Slideshow
+		- Created and in the process of finalizing the Presentation Slideshow

 	Eric Sanman
+		- Final assembly of project (8)
+		- Helping team with odds and ends of project (documentation, etc.) (4)

 	Chuong Vo
-		-Began to Test PCB by sending a function generated signal through and reading outputs using Oscilloscope (2) -Finalize PCB assembly (4)
+		- Began to Test PCB by sending a function generated signal through and reading outputs using Oscilloscope (2)
+		- Finalize PCB assembly (4)
-		-Thouroughly Test every module of the project and debug where necessary (6) -Complete the Presentation Slides (4)
+		- Thouroughly Test every module of the project and debug where necessary (6)
+		- Complete the Presentation Slides (4)
-		-Complete Catme Survey (1)
+		- Complete Catme Survey (1)

 	Sierra Buckley
 		- testing with everything (8)